awto/mixfix-clj/README.md

 be readable.
 But it is useful for example for `clojure.core/list`.

 ## Interleaving with clojure applications
 There are two ways to use plain clojure application forms inside mixfix syntax.
-By default there is an operator for space or comma (and it is the only predefined operator in this version).
+By default there is an operator for space or comma (and it is the only predefined operator in this version of the library).

 ```clojure